 How to Make Tempura Batter

-To Shuck An Oyster
+How To Shuck An Oyster

 To open or shuck an oyster might seem a challenge but it is really quite easy with a bit of practice.

-You will need an oyster knife and a cloth.
-Hold the oyster firmly in a cloth, at the back end of the oyster where the shells join, firmly ease the knife between the two shells.
+At the back end of the oyster where the shells join, firmly ease the knife between the two shells.
 Once the oyster knife slides in, give it a twist to pop the shells apart.

 Slide the knife on the underside of the flat shell to slice through the muscle, this will remove the top shell.